Burnt Back Of Throat With Hot Food

 Anatomy of the Throat

 The throat, or pharynx, is a complex structure that serves as a pathway for both air and food.
-It's divided into three main sections: the nasopharynx (behind the nasal cavity), the oropharynx (behind the oral cavity), and the laryngopharynx (leading to the larynx and esophagus).
+So naturally, it's divided into three main sections: the nasopharynx (behind the nasal cavity), the oropharynx (behind the oral cavity), and the laryngopharynx (leading to the larynx and esophagus).
 When hot food is swallowed, it primarily comes into contact with the oropharynx and laryngopharynx.
 The lining of these areas consists of a mucous membrane, a moist tissue layer that is relatively thin and easily damaged by heat.

 The Science Behind the Burn